 All development in the district, including structural and non-structural activities, whether permitted by right or by special permit, must comply with the following state statute and regulations, except that provisions of this Section that are more restrictive shall apply.
+The floodplain management regulations found within this bylaw shall take precedence over any less restrictive conflicting local laws, ordinances, or codes.

 - 1. Massachusetts General Laws, Chapter 131, Section 40; - 2.
 Sections of the Massachusetts State Building Code (780 CMR) which address floodplain and coastal high hazard areas; - 3.
-Coastal Wetlands Restriction, DEP (currently 310 CMR 12.00); - 4.
-Minimum Requirements for the Subsurface Disposal of Sanitary Sewage, DEP (currently 310 CMR 15, Title 5);
+Coastal Wetlands Restriction, DEP (currently 310 CMR 12.00); and

+4. Minimum Requirements for the Subsurface Disposal of Sanitary Sewage, DEP (currently 310 CMR 15, Title 5).